abe-winter/abe-winter.github.io/_posts/2019-05-25-estimation.md

 Which is to say it varies.

-I hate the moment where I'm over-deadline and every unit of work I finish makes the end feel further away as I uncover new dependencies.
+I hate being over-deadline.
+Every unit of work I finish makes the end feel further away as I uncover new dependencies.
 I've had my share of these moments.
 My takeaway is that professionalism means being able to guarantee results on a forward basis -- or at least to *not* guarantee results that you can't reliably guarantee.

 Doctors are great at this: "I'm going to have my friend cut you and then I'll examine you again afterwards".
 Two predictions, both likely to be true.